blaise-io/acelink/README.md

 # Adding notes to a project (classic)

 > [!WARNING]
 > Due to time constraints, I will not review issues or pull requests unless core functionality is broken for most users.
 I am open to transferring ownership of this project to contributors who have selflessly helped improving this project in 2025 or before.
 You are also welcome to fork the project.
-If a fork gains traction within the community, I will mark this project as archived and link to it.
+If a fork gains traction within the community, I will archive this project and link to the fork.

    ![Screenshot of two cards in a project.
 The card menu button in the note card is highlighted with an orange outline.](/assets/images/help/projects/note-more-options.png)
 3. Click **Convert to issue**.